erikjhordan-rey/LiveData-DataBinding-Kotlin/README.md

 Do you want to contribute?
 --------------------------
-Feel free to report or add any useful feature, I will be glad to improve it with your help,
+Feel free to report or add any useful feature, I will be glad to improve it with your help.

 Code style